 - Penetration Testing: In short, attack your cloud infrastructure to identify weaknesses or exploits.
 Once uncovered, you can patch the vulnerabilities to enhance security.

 - Next-Generation Firewall: Traditional firewalls include packet filtering, stateful inspection, proxying, IP blocking, domain name blocking, and port blocking.
 Next-generation firewalls add intrusion prevention, deep packet inspection, application control, and encrypted traffic analysis for more comprehensive threat detection and prevention.
-Any solution should also include endpoint protection.
+Any IT solution should also include endpoint security best practices.

 Ensuring Your Own Cloud Security